kazuho/regexpinel/README.md

 # regexpinel

-Proof-of-concept implementation of Ruby's `Regexp` in Ruby.
+Proof-of-concept `Regexp` implentation as alternative to that in CRuby.
 The regexp engine is implemented as a small Ruby VM.
-Spinel is used to compile that Ruby VM implementation into an allocation-free C library.
+Spinel is used to compile that Ruby VM implementation into an allocation-free C library, which in turn is wrapped as a CRuby extension.

 This is not a complete regexp engine.
 The current scope is deliberately small and exists to validate the execution model, native boundary, and allocation